onaio/gisida/docs/CONTRIBUTING.md

 - In case of a bug, give as details as possible of how to reproduce the bug and the expected behaviour.

-# Don't
+## Don't Do

-Create a merge request if your source branch has commented out code.
+- Don't create a merge request if your source branch has commented out code.

-Avoid long and descriptive names when creating issues and pull requests.
+- Don't use long and descriptive names when creating issues and pull requests.